 When my oldest daughter left for college, my youngest daughter was sad to see her sister go, but was ecstatic to hear that she could take over her sister’s room and its attached bathroom.
 “Yes!
 No more getting ready in the hall bathroom or waiting to get into her bathroom.”
 But with a change in room ownership, came a request for new bathroom color.
 “I want a bright color of yellow in my bathroom, maybe like the color of my sun dress or the daisies in our front yard.”
 With these visualizations firmly implanted in my mind, I went to my local home improvement store to find myself faced with over 3 dozen yellow shades from 4 different paint companies.
 Bright and bold over soft and subdued.
 Metallic, shade, denim, and weathered rocks – very cool, but impractical.
 After a review of all the paint swatches I bought home and a lot of metaphoric reasoning by my daughter, I finally narrowed the choices down to three.
 Back at the store, I was now faced with various paint types and prices that reflected various paint vendor’s brand position and technical characteristics.
 Select a flat, matte, eggshell, satin, semi-gloss or hi-gloss for a bathroom.
 Added primer, exceptional durability, superior stain resistance, and an easy to clean finish – all a must for this bathroom.
 Low odor paints, great!
 Zero VOC formula, what?
 Does the average consumer even know what VOC stands for?
 I called up my cousin, a paint contractor in NY, for his advice, which ended being a lecture on paint adhesion, chemical resistance, additives, binders, and VOC levels.
 What I did remember was not to buy on the basis of price alone, so I ended up buying the paint priced in the middle of the pack.
 Although my cousin supplied me with a lot more information than I needed to purchase two gallons of paint, our talk did motivate me to learn about how companies develop new paint shades and types.

-In this blog, I address the essential software features used by leading paint and coating manufacturers to help bring their products to the market, faster and cheaper, specifically from the product developers’ perspective.
+In this blog, I address the essential of chemical product development software features used by leading paint and coating manufacturers to help bring their products to the market, faster and cheaper, specifically from the product developers’ perspective.
 After a number of interviews, I discovered that many paint manufacturers use spreadsheets to manage their formulas today, and surprisingly, even those who have advanced formulation software at their disposal.
 Why?
-One reason is that many product developers don’t trust that their equations can be accurately replicated in a software vendor’s application.
+One reason is that many product developers don’t trust that their equations can be accurately replicated in a software vendor’s chemical product development application.
 And that’s a great point to address first …

 Effectively Managing Equations